 Did you know that the top three paid advertising spots receive 41% of clicks in search engine results?
 Perhaps now is the time to get onboard with PPC and mobilise it to effectively market your small business.

-It is a quick fix, in comparison to SEO which takes longer to see results, for small businesses to gain online traction and brand awareness for their products and services.
+'Quick', however, means it is often a quick fix in comparison to SEO which takes longer to see results for businesses to gain online traction and brand awareness for their products and services.

 However, once you run out of budget your ads will stop running.
-That is the only true downside to PPC, but for small businesses, it is a great way to get your best foot forward in the digital marketing door.
+That is the only true downside to PPC.
+You are basically renting the traffic from Google.
+And most of us want to own.

-The importance of after-sales service in any industry cannot be stressed enough.
-This also applies to small businesses such as your own.
-Maintaining customer communications should form part of your overall digital marketing strategy.
-Think about how you are going to continue delighting your customers and retaining them so they stay contracted to your products and services indefinitely.
+Maintaining strong customer communications should form part of your overall digital marketing strategy.
+Think about how you are going to continue delighting and retaining your customers so they stay contracted to your products and services for as long as possible.

 So, make space in your digital strategy for dealing with customer communications and implementing effective customer service from end-to-end.
 This ties in directly with modern CRM platforms.

 4: Outbound email campaigns

 Perhaps email marketing is not as fashionable as it once was, but your business needs to take advantage of all digital marketing avenues to gain the upper-hand on the competition.

 5: Inbound lead nurturing

-Inbound lead nurturing involves providing a lead in your contacts database with relevant, consistent and quality content to lead them further down the sales funnel so that they eventually convert and become repeat customers.
+Inbound lead nurturing involves providing lead in your contacts database with relevant, consistent and quality content to guide them further down the sales funnel so that they eventually convert and become repeat customers.

 7: Content and content marketing

 Use different types of content, test and see what works for you.
 Infographics, videos, tutorials, social posts, how-to guides, blog posts and eBooks are all ways to test what your audience responds best to and leads to more lead generation opportunities.

 Keep in mind that the final destination that all your digital marketing campaigns lead to is your website.
 No matter if it is a landing page or a services page with a web form, you need to provide the visitor with an excellent and seamless website user experience.